bthate/botlib/README.rst

 U D P
 =====

-using udp to relay text into a channel, use the okudp program to send text via the bot to the channel on the irc server:
+using udp to relay text into a channel, use the -u options to start the UDP service and use the udp command to send text via the bot  to the channel on the irc server:

 ::